varigence/docs/bimlflex/08-support/support-process.md

 To minimize the potential waiting period, and if possible, always include the metadata debug when opening a BimlFlex support case, including any Extension Points that the project may have adopted.

-This information can be extracted through either the BimlFlex App or BimlStudio.
+This information can be extracted through either the BimlFlex Applicationor BimlStudio.

 Saving the metadata to file creates a zip file that can be sent to the BimlFlex support team.
 If a secure upload link is needed due to size or security concerns, please contact the support team.

 ### Exporting metadata from BimlFlex

-In the BimlFlex App the relevant metadata can be made available, by using the `Export Metadata` feature in the Actions pane.
+In the BimlFlex Applicationthe relevant metadata can be made available, by using the `Export Metadata` feature in the Actions pane.
 The Actions pane is located on the home screen of the application.

 ![Export Metadata](../static/img/bimlflex-ss-v5-bimlflexapp-actions-pane.png "Export Metadata")